Family/Wellness

 Travel Is Possible

-Hopefully, with greater awareness from airports and airlines looking to accommodate special needs and preparations on the part of families, the skies will be wide open to all travelers, making stories like Elijah’s the rare exception.
+Hopefully, with greater awareness from airports and airlines looking to accommodate special needs and preparations on the part of families, the skies will be wide open to all travelers.

 Life Imitates Art